amirholakoo/AISM/VISION/Data-Preprocessing/README.md

 1. **"Permission denied" errors**: Run Command Prompt as Administrator
 2. **"Module not found"**: Make sure virtual environment is activated
-3. **"pip install timeout"**: Install packages individually with `pip install numpy opencv-python` etc.
-4. **"annotations.xml not found"**: Verify file was copied from CVAT export
-5. **"images directory not found"**: Create the images folder and extract video frames
-6. **Docker not starting**: Restart Docker Desktop from system tray
+3. **Docker not starting**: Restart Docker Desktop from system tray
-7. **CVAT not loading**: Wait longer, or restart Docker containers
+4. **CVAT not loading**: Wait longer, or restart Docker containers
-8. **Training fails**: Check if you have enough GPU memory, reduce batch size
+5. **Training fails**: Check if you have enough GPU memory, reduce batch size
-9. **"wget not recognized"**: Use browser download method for Windows

 ### File Structure Check: